 I’m back with another neighborhood guide in New York City.
 I never paid attention to how many neighborhoods make up NYC until I started my neighborhood guides, whew!
 These two in particular are among my top five favorite neighborhoods to hang out in, day or night.
 Whether you’re looking to impress your parents at a high-end, celebrity chef-owned Italian restaurant or celebrate a birthday with colleagues after work, the variety is wide.
 There truly is something for everyone, local or tourist, younger or older.
+Keep reading for the 16 places I love to eat and drink in NoHo and Greenwich Village.

 Named for being located north of Houston, this small neighborhood has a young, but not too young, kind of vibe.
 I worked in an office building at the corner of Astor Place and Broadway for two and half years and loved how central but not overcrowded it felt.
 Not to mention, a number of great restaurants and bars within a short walking distance for after work.